mauzumshamil/Building-an-ETL-Pipeline-using-PySpark/README.md

 # Building-an-ETL-Pipeline-using-PySpark
 # ETL Pipeline using PySpark

+## This Project
-This project demonstrates the implementation of a scalable **ETL (Extract, Transform, Load) pipeline using PySpark***, a distributed computing framework designed for big data processing.
+This project demonstrates the implementation of a scalable **ETL (Extract, Transform, Load) pipeline using PySpark**, a distributed computing framework designed for big data processing.
 The pipeline processes a global temperature dataset spanning from 1961 to 2022, transforming it from a wide-format structure into a normalized long-format schema optimized for analytical queries and machine learning workflows.

-Key features of the pipeline include:
+### Key features of the pipeline include:

-Distributed Data Processing: Leveraging PySpark's distributed computing capabilities to handle large-scale datasets efficiently.
+- **Distributed Data Processing**: Leveraging PySpark's distributed computing capabilities to handle large-scale datasets efficiently.

-Data Cleaning and Transformation: Handling missing values, reshaping the dataset, and converting data types for improved usability.
+- **Data Cleaning and Transformation**: Handling missing values, reshaping the dataset, and converting data types for improved usability.

-Optimized Storage: Saving the processed data in Parquet format, a columnar storage solution that enhances query performance and reduces storage costs.
+- **Optimized Storage**: Saving the processed data in Parquet format, a columnar storage solution that enhances query performance and reduces storage costs.

-Scalability: Designed to scale seamlessly across clusters, making it suitable for processing even larger datasets in production environments.
+- **Scalability**: Designed to scale seamlessly across clusters, making it suitable for processing even larger datasets in production environments.

 This project serves as a practical example of how to build robust, production-ready ETL pipelines for big data applications using PySpark.
 It highlights best practices in data engineering, including schema inference, data quality checks, and efficient storage formats.
 ---